kadena-io/pact-5/docs/builtins/General/try.md

 Pure functions and pure expressions perform operations that produce a resulting value with no side effects.

 Pure functions always return identical results for identical arguments.
-Pure expressions don't allow mutable variables reference arguments, or input and output operations.
+Pure expressions don't allow mutable variables, reference arguments, or input and output operations.

 Unlike impure expressions that support reading and writing to tables and working with non-deterministic state, pure expressions:

+- Don't write to memory.
-- Don't write to memory or perform input or output operations.
+- Don't perform input or output operations.
 - Don't work with non-deterministic state.

 ### Basic syntax